SuparnoD/connect-four/README.md

 # connect-four
-Connect Four in C with the option to undo and redo each and every moves using data structures & algorithm.
+Connect Four in C with the option:
+- Undo
+- Redo
+- Record & Revert: each move (manipulating the game board) is recorded.
+This feature allows earlier states of game to be re-played